d4n3sh/thedaneshproject/content/posts/2008-04-19-freeze-for-world-earth-day.md

   - 915144959

 ---
-The recent &#8220;KL Freeze In Unison&#8221; which had over 1000 individuals contribute by freezing themselfs for 5 mins at &#8220;The Pavilion&#8221; and &#8220;Lot 10&#8221; was a total success.
+The recent "KL Freeze In Unison" which had over 1000 individuals contribute by freezing themselfs for 5 mins at "The Pavilion" and "Lot 10" was a total success.

-Good news, the Freeze is back and it's hitting &#8220;Sunway Piramid&#8221; Sunday April 20.
+Good news, the Freeze is back and it's hitting "Sunway Piramid" Sunday April 20.
 This time for the World Earth Day.
 Hopefully I'll get to join this time.

 Here are the rules;